Are you worried you might have been exposed to the herpes virus?

 For genital herpes, most people become concerned about potentially being infected after sexual contact with a person that shows symptoms of herpes.
 This can include oral sex with someone that has cold sores, which can potentially spread to the genitals.

 Since herpes is asymptomatic in many people, you could be infected with the virus even if you don’t have any symptoms.
-As such, if you feel concerned, the best approach is to get a test to give yourself peace of mind and reduce your risk of spreading the virus to other people.

 A viral culture test usually takes two to five days to produce a reliable result.
 The results of the test will depend on the activity of your sample.
 If the scientists notice the virus growing, they’ll mark the test as positive; if not, it will be marked as negative.